weixian-zhang/Panorama/README.md

   Panorama is a project about making Azure environment observable, giving Azure users insights to deloyed resources, performance, and security.
 Certain KQLs are adapted from [Azure Monitor Community](https://github.com/microsoft/AzureMonitorCommunity).
-  The workbooks does not currently contain Location parameter, as they are built for the purpose of a local Goverment Commercial Cloud program where all resources are in Southeast Asia region.
+  The workbooks does not currently contain Location parameter, as workbooks and dashboard are built for the purpose of a local Goverment Commercial Cloud program where all resources are in Southeast Asia region.

 ### Content
 [What Panorama offers?](#what-panorama-offers)